SWAP Residency, Ukraine. British Council

 The Underpass to the Jam Factory: Making the connection.

 An examination of a single journey in different registers

 The underpass leads onto Bohdana Khmel’nyts’koho St and The Jam Factory can be reached after a 15 minute walk.
-To make the connection from the underpass to the Jam Factory we are making a series of books which will act as walking companions and which will explore and draw attention to various aspects of the journey.
+To make the connection from the underpass to the Jam Factory we have made a series of books which act as walking companions and which explore and draw attention to various aspects of the journey.

 1. Desire Line

-The first book will explore details of the journey through macro photographs of lines and cracks in the buildings and walls along the walk to the Jam Factory.
-People will be able to find the lines and through doing so will look closely at details of the journey.
+The first book explores details of the journey through macro photographs of lines and cracks in the buildings and walls along the walk to the Jam Factory.
+Each line is given a number which is the number of steps from either the Underpass or the Jam Factory to where it can be found.
+People finding the lines will be looking closely at details of the journey.
 Through the use of ‘lines’, we are exploring the idea of creating a new ‘desire line’ from Lviv centre to The Jam Factory.

 2. The Line from Then to Now